Mantled guereza: Reproduction and parenting

 The mantled guereza has a polygynous harem-based mating system.
 Mating solicitations are made by both males and females, half of the time for each.
 To solicit mating, the mantled guereza will walk near its potential partner and make low-intensity mouth clicks or tough-smacks.
 During copulation, the males hold on the female's ankles and body.
 Most matings take place between individuals of the same group but copulations outside of the group have been recorded.
 In multi-male groups, more than one male may mate with the females.
 The gestation period lasts 158 days with a 16–22 month interbirth interval.
 The newborn guereza relies on its mother for support and must cling to her.
 As they grow older, infants can move on their own but keep returning to their mothers.
 The infants take up most of the attention in the groups.
 The other females in a group may handle an infant although the latter are only comfortable with their mothers.
-The males normally don't pay much attention to infants until they are four to five weeks old.
+The males normally do not pay much attention to infants until they are four to five weeks old.
 Infants can eat solid food at about eight to nine weeks and by fifty weeks they are fully weaned and no longer need to hold on to their mothers.